jameskagunga254/powerScript/README.md

 #note that whenever there is the a specific address i have put in my tools then you can change it to your ip address or ip address space

-#lastly it is not ethical to use this tools in the domain that you have no permission to test
+#lastly it is not ethical to use this tools in the domain that you have no permission to test or environment you dont own

 #enjoy using the tools